stefbez/eirinn-quinn-photography/README.md

 ## Credits

+### Content
-The below code in `style.css` was found [here](https://github.com/thesved/fixed-cover-background), used and edited to work with my page and to fix an error on iOS devices specified above.
+* The below code in `style.css` was found [here](https://github.com/thesved/fixed-cover-background), used and edited to work with my page and to fix an error on iOS devices specified above.
 *I do not take credit for this work below and declare that it is not all my own work, but used as a solution for a common issue on iOS.*

 ```css